Click below to find out more

 Good service should be the norm, not something we get when we pay a bribe.
 By doing things the right way, we are showing our officials that we hold them to a high standard of service.

 The head of the office (mayor, director, chairman, etc.) must ensure that they are rendering efficient, accessible, and reliable service.
 Not acting upon feedback of citizens and not being aware of shady transactions happening in the office is tantamount to negligence of duty.
-If the head of office is sincerely dedicated to providing excellent service, he or she should act upon violations of the law within the office and ensure proper enforcement of the law.
+If the head of office is sincerely dedicated to providing excellent service, he or she should act on violations of the law within the office and ensure proper enforcement of the law.

 Many times we are passed around from one office to another saying we need the signature of this person or that person in order to proceed.
 There are also those times that the entire process is delayed because of the absence of a certain signatory.
 By law, there should be a maximum of only 5 signatures per application.
 If the signatory is absent, second in command should be the one to sign on his/her behalf.